blurer/Homelab-Setup/README.md

 Answer Y/N (y/n) to the questions if you need them installed.
 The script calls bash scripts within the scripts folder, pulls compose files (where applicable) from the files directory, and runs them within the $HOME/docker/$app/ directory.

+### To Do
+- Automate proxy connectivity (currently need to go into Portainer and flip network to proxy_default)
+- Automate OS setup

+## Examples

 ```
 bl@bl-jp ~/dev/Homelab-Setup (main) $ ./main.py
 BL Homelab Script